 The family law court could get involved, even when a child was not in the vehicle at the time of the DUI arrest.

-- Conducting an interview with you and your ex-spouse.
+1. Conducting an interview with you and your ex-spouse.

-- Having another interview with the children or other family members in the house.
+2. Having another interview with the children or other family members in the house.

-- They may search the residence and/or car for evidence of drug, alcohol, or other substance abuse.
+4. They may search the residence and/or car for evidence of drug, alcohol, or other substance abuse.
 Some examples of this could include empty liquor cans or bottles, and even a credit card statement containing proof of buying recent alcohol beverages.

-The court-appointed social worker for a child custody case might also search through cabinets for wine or beer bottles.
+The court-appointed child representative for a child custody case might also search through cabinets for wine or beer bottles.
 They can even do a surprise visit at your child’s school for a short session to ask them some additional questions, show up at your residence unannounced for a visit, and a variety of other ways to check for indications that puts the safety or well-being of any children at cause for concern.
-In many custody cases, a parent getting DUI charge is what can start this investigation process, even when a child is not present kids in the car at the time of being arrested.
+In many custody cases, a parent getting a DUI charge is what can start this investigation process, even when a child is not present kids in the car at the time of being arrested.

-Further Child Custody and Family Law Issues After a DUI Charge
+Child Custody and Family Law Issues After a DUI Charge

-However a parent getting a charged with driving under the influence could be viewed by the court as valid proof that justifies an earlier substance abuse allegation as truthful, which the court may see as being a serious risk factor to the children.
+A parent getting charged with driving under the influence could be viewed by the court as valid proof that justifies an earlier substance abuse allegation as truthful, which the court may see as being a serious risk factor to the children.
 When the court is determining the best interest of who the children are best primarily living with, a parent getting a DUI arrest can severely damage a custody case.

 There are additional consequences that can happen as well upon a DUI offense conviction.
 Mothers Against Drunk Drivers (MADD) believes that a parent caught drinking and driving with a child in the vehicle is a form of child abuse.
 As a result, there are currently 46 states in the country which now have extra mandatory penalties for parents who get convicted or plead guilty to drunk or drugged driving with children under the age of 15 in the car.

-Iam writing to get information for my girlfriend, approximately 8 or 9 months ago (just before Covid hit) she was arrested for DWI in NY state.
+3. Iam writing to get information for my girlfriend, approximately 8 or 9 months ago (just before Covid hit) she was arrested for DWI in NY state.
 She was the custodial parent of her 6yr old twins who were placed with their father.
 Her DWI was dropped down to a violation , she’s a special education teacher in good standing.
 This was her first DWI and has been drug tested twice a week, once scheduled and the other Random.She has come back clean every since her arrest and her children literally have to be dragged kicking and screaming from her house during the one day of visitation that she is given.
 She is a great mother who took very good care of her children, they had a structured schedule, only ate healthy meals and were well kept up.
 Now by keeping her kids from her is doing irreparable psychological damage to her kids.
 How can she regain custody of her children ASAP?

-Can she regain primary custody?
+1. Can she regain primary custody?
 It’s definitely possible.
 Can it be done ASAP?
 Extremely unlikely.
 There are a few things here that need to be answered and speaking with one of our excellent child custody lawyers is the best way to move forward.

 That being said, it is likely that a child representative (attorney for the kids) needs to be appointed to step in, investigate, and provide an opinion to the court.
 A great first impression needs to be made here – no other person (besides the judge) is more important than anything else.
 This person will tell the judge what he or she recommends – and the judge almost always follows the child representatives lead.